-Per Share and Warrants (1) Total Public offering price \$ 1.10 \$ 5,500,000 Underwriter discounts and commissions (2) \$ 0.088 \$ 440,000 Proceeds, before expenses, to us \$ 1.012 \$ 5,060,000
+Per Share an Warrant (1) d Total

+Public offering price \$ \$

+Underwriter discounts and commissions (2) \$ \$

+Proceeds, before expenses, to us \$ \$

-The public offering price and underwriting discount corresponds to (i) a public offering price per share of common stock of \$1.08 (\$0.9936 net of the underwriting discount) and (ii) a (1)public offering price per warrant of \$0.01 (\$0.0092 net of the underwriting discount).
-We have agreed to pay certain expenses of the underwriters in this offering.
-We refer you to "Underwriting" on page 64 for additional information regarding underwriting compensation.
+(1) The public offering price and underwriting discount corresponds to (i) a public offering price per share of common stock of \$ net of the underwriting discount) and (ii) a public offering price per warrant of \$ (\$ net of the underwriting discount).

 The offering is being underwritten on a firm commitment basis.
-We have granted a 45-day option to the underwriters to purchase up to an additional 750,000 shares of common stock, Class C Warrants to purchase up to an additional 750,000 shares of common stock and/or Class D Warrants to purchase an additional 750,000 shares of common stock at the public offering price, less the underwriting discounts payable by us, to cover over-allotments, if any.
+We have granted a 45-day option to the underwriters to purchase up to an additional shares of common stock and/or warrants to purchase an additional shares of common stock at the public offering price, less the underwriting discounts payable by us, to cover over-allotments, if any.

-The underwriters expect to deliver the securities to investors on or about June 6, 2023.
+The underwriters expect to deliver the securities to investors on or about , 2023.